alvinlui99/alvinlui99/Algo Trading/Algo Trade with Cursor/docs/statistical_arbitrage_strategy.md

 # Statistical Arbitrage Strategy with Machine Learning Enhancement

 ## Overview
 This document outlines a sophisticated statistical arbitrage strategy for cryptocurrency futures trading, combining traditional statistical methods with machine learning techniques.
+The current focus is on optimizing the strategy for 4-hour timeframe and improving profitability after commissions through rigorous backtesting.

 ## System Architecture